usnistgov/pfhub/simulations/upload.md

 Please read the [Vega data
 spec](https://github.com/vega/vega/wiki/Data) for more details.

-<h4> Testing </h4>
+<h4> Automated Testing of Simulation Uploads</h4>

+The uploaded `meta.yaml` file is automatically tested to check that it is in compliance with the schema when the pull-request is submitted.
+The results of this check will appear on the pull-request page.
+Repairs to the `meta.yaml` may be necessary to pass the tests.
-After submitting a pull request, the `meta.yaml` is checked against the schema on Travis CI and things may need to be repaired.
-The web site dev will need to check that the formatting and links work for displaying the charts and tables.
-Repairs to the `meta.yaml` may be necessary at this stage.
+If the tests all pass, the web site dev will need to check that the formatting and links work for displaying the charts and tables, which is not entirely automated by the test suite.
+Further repairs may be necessary at this stage.